Social Media Marketing Best Practices

 Whatever you do in the social realm, make sure it has the potential to provoke a conversation - otherwise why would someone want to follow and comment on your undertakings.
 It could be a poll, it could an interesting photo.
 How do you create something with emotion - whether it is funny, heartfelt, interesting, conversational?
 Where is the emotion that you are bringing out of your own brand?

 The advantage of social media are the connections it can bring to you.
 As such, you don't need millions of followers.
 What matters is the quality of the followers.
 The power is the "influence network."
 If one of your follower's finds something of interest, they may pass it along to someone in their network who may end up purchasing your offering.
+While many are broadcasting, most are still "listening" - listening to what their friends have to say.

-If getting onto the social web sites (arguably) is the first step, listening to the conversations is the next step.
+If getting onto the social platforms (arguably) is the first step, listening to the conversations is the next step.
 Using Twitter Saved Search - plug-in your company name, brands/products, CEO name etc. Every time they are mentioned, you'll know and be able to enter into a thoughtful engagement.
 Another tool is Google Alerts - this lets you know anytime a particular word or phrase is used - resulting in an email to you or showing up in your RSS feed.

 Weaving it all together, illustratively, use: